JULIAN HIGGINS is a Los Angeles-based writer and director. Born and raised in New Hampshire, he

 Howard as the winner of Canon’s “Project Imagination” Film Contest.

-At present, Julian is finishing his latest and most ambitious short film yet, WINTER
+At present, Julian is finishing his most ambitious short film yet, WINTER

 LIGHT, a modern-day revisionist Western based on a story by acclaimed author